kmooney225/Tetromino3D/README.md

 This is a Tetris game clone which I added a 3D component to.
 I made this project so that I can learn C# and the unity engine.

+## Demo
+You can try this game on my website - https://kevincreates.com/elementor-287/

 ## Running the Application